-- 1. Children who require emergency medication on a long-term basis because of the chronic nature of their illness (e.g. asthma and epilepsy).
-If it is unavoidable that child has to take medicine in school for treatment for a long-term illness to be effective, then a Medical Administration at School Form must then be filled out, including the parents' signature.
-These can be found within the Nursery, completed forms are stored in a folder in the Headmistress's office.
-This also applies to children who require medicine to treat allergies such as Piriton or an epi-pen or who require medicine for a serious illness such as seizures. - As per Ofsted requirements, the nursery school may only give medicine to a child only if it is specifically prescribed.
-A child may only attend Nursery School if prescribed medication and an action plan/letter from a doctor is provided. - 2.
-Children who are suffering from casual ailments (e.g. coughs and colds).
-The school does not administer medicines for casual ailments.
-We have a policy for exclusion from school if a child is suffering from casual ailments.
+Children who require emergency medication on a long-term basis because of the chronic nature of their illness (e.g., asthma and epilepsy).
+If it is unavoidable that a child must take medicine in school for treatment for a long-term illness to be effective, then a Medical Administration at School Form must then be filled out, including the parents' signature.
+These can be found within the Nursery, completed forms are stored in a folder.
+This also applies to children who require medicine to treat allergies such as Piriton or an epi-pen or who require medicine for a serious illness such as seizures.

+As per Ofsted requirements, the nursery school may only give medicine to a child only if it is specifically prescribed.
+A child may only attend Nursery School if prescribed medication and an action plan and/or letter/prescription note from a doctor is provided.